Energy (American band): Children of the Night (2011)

 Forming in the fall of 2004, Children of the Night, a side project put together by singer Jason Tankerley and songwriter/producer Mike Rendini, began doing complex renditions of Misfits songs, before putting together original material containing the same morbid feel crossed with the catchiness of 50s Doo-Wop and early 60's rock n roll.

 Initially self released under the Children of the Night moniker in 2006, the aforementioned material saw a proper release in 2011, as Energy's Children of the Night EP.

 Apparition Sound, I Play for Keeps, & A Tribute to the Misfits (2012-2016)

 After becoming the sole songwriter for Energy in 2012, Jason Tankerley began writing songs for what would eventually make up Energy's 2016 album Apparition Sound, released through Monster Party Records.

-During this time, Energy released the single "I Play for Keeps" in February of 2012 and a music video for the song "Another Yesterday" in October.
+During this time, Energy released the single "I Play for Keeps" in February 2012 and a music video for the song "Another Yesterday" in October.